Minimal Energy Local Systems on Curves

 \subsection{Main results}

-We study a collection of local systems in $\chi(\pi_1(\Sigma_{g,n}), C)$ which we call \textit{of minimal energy}.
-These local systems are defined in Definition \ref{definition_minimal_energy}, and they come from polarizable complex variations of Hodge structure ($\C$-VHS) satisfying a Hodge-theoretic vanishing condition.
-This definition a priori depends on a choice of complex structure for $\Sigma_{g,n}$, but we show in Proposition \ref{top_dimension_C-VHS} that this choice turns out to be auxiliary and does not matter.
+We study a collection of local systems (equivalently, $\pi_1(\Sigma_{g,n})$-representations) in $\chi(\pi_1(\Sigma_{g,n}), \gl_r(\bc), C)$ which we call \textit{of minimal energy}.
+These local systems are defined in \autoref{def: definition_minimal_energy}, and they come from polarizable complex variations of Hodge structure ($\bc$-VHS) satisfying a Hodge-theoretic vanishing condition.
+This definition a priori depends on a choice of complex structure for $\Sigma_{g,n}$, but we show in \autoref{prop: top_dimension_C-VHS} that this choice turns out to be auxiliary and does not matter.